 Direct line: 01323 815164

-Melissa has a background in Festivals, having worked for the Brighton, Edinburgh and New Zealand Festivals.
-She also has experience in working with schools, and community engagement.
+Melissa has Masters degrees in Theatre Arts from Goldsmiths, and in Dramatic Writing from the University of Sussex.
+She has background working for Festivals, including the Brighton, Edinburgh and New Zealand Festivals.
+She also has experience in working with schools, and community engagement

 Direct line: 01323 815144